Wetten, dass..?: Revival

 On 28 July 2018, ZDF announced a one-evening revival of Wetten, dass..?, owing to the occasion of Gottschalk's upcoming 70th birthday (18 May 2020).
 It was later announced that the special would not happen in 2020 due to the COVID-19 pandemic.
 It was instead relegated to air live on 6 November 2021.
 The special became an instant ratings hit, scoring nearly 14 million views, prompting ZDF to consider a full comeback of the show.

 With the success of the 2021 show, another broadcast of Wetten, dass...? was scheduled for 15 November 2022 out of Friedrichshafen, hosted once again by Thomas Gottschalk.
+In August 2023, however, Gottschalk announced his ultimate retirement from hosting the show, with the last one being the broadcast on 25 November the same year.
+This announcement drew hefty criticism from his fanbase.